Golden Globe Nominations: Netflix Cleans Up As Famous Faces Rule

 And what a treat — albeit not really a surprise — to see Jennifer Lopez justly nominated for her supporting performance in Hustlers.
 It seemed at one time like Lopez might not ever have a role as good as the one she had in Out of Sight.
 But here she was again, demonstrating that in the right role, she is like no one else.

-But there are no women directors nominated this year, and no women screenwriters, either.
+But there are no female directors nominated this year, and no female screenwriters either.
 Little of this Netflix juice — so often lauded as a chance for people who can't find homes elsewhere to shine — inured to the benefit of women.
 Who are the big names in streaming, quoth the Globes?
 A lot of them are the same names who have been kicking around in Hollywood for a long time — Scorsese, Baumbach, Clooney.
 Powerhouse women in streaming, for the moment, are onscreen: Aniston, Witherspoon, Johansson.
 Not that theatrical releases were better: There was no nomination for Greta Gerwig for her directing or writing of the fabulous Little Women adaptation that's soon to arrive, although Saoirse Ronan was nominated for playing Jo March and Alexandre Desplat for his score.

 Artists of color are mostly left out as well.
 While Bong Joon-Ho's Parasite was recognized in the foreign film, directing and screenplay categories, all five motion picture dramas are stories of white protagonists, told largely by white storytellers.
 Across movies and television, across 70 acting nominations, there are three black nominees: Billy Porter for the TV series Pose, Cynthia Erivo for playing Harriet Tubman in Harriet, and Eddie Murphy for Dolemite.
 That makes omissions like the work of artists like DuVernay and King all the more jarring.